Anup-Deshmukh/Unsupervised-Chunking/README.md

 Langugae model for unsupervised chunking
 - **run.py** to extract the features from different layers and different attemtion heads
 - **evaluate_distances.py** to evaluate the distances obtained from run.py and create a file ready for evaluation script.
+- **evaluate_heuristics.py** to evaluate maximal left branching, maximal right branching heuristics on top of LM parser (Code for CPCFG and chunking heuristics will be updated soon).

 Hierarchical RNN for unsupervised chunking
 - **model4_hrnn.py**
 - **test_model4_hrnn.py**

 ## How to run the code?